 |July 1 – 3||

-The regiment was commanded by Lt.
-Colonel Michael J. Bulger.
-It lost 14 men killed, 26 wounded and 4 captured.
+Although Colonel Jackson remained with the regiment, he remained so far in the rear that it was effectively commanded by Lieutenant Colonel Michael J. Bulger.
+The 47th Alabama lost 14 men killed, 26 wounded and 4 captured.

-Lt.
-Colonel Bulger was shot through the lung and left behind, presumably dying, when the regiment fell back, and was captured.
+Lieutenant Colonel Bulger was shot through the lung and was left behind, assumed to be dying, when the regiment fell back.
+He was captured.
 Captain Joseph Johnston, Jr. was killed.
 Major J. M. Campbell took over the regiment.

-From the report of Maj.
-Campbell: “Lieut.-Col. M. J. Bulger fought most nobly.
-Out of 21 officers, 4 were killed; all the 21 acted well.
+From the report of Major Campbell: “Lieut.-Col. M. J. Bulger fought most nobly.
+Out of 21 officers, 4 were killed; all of these acted well.
+The colonel and adjutant are not included in this number.
 About one-third of the whole number were killed and wounded.”

 July 2.
 Left New Guilford 25 miles distant at 3 A.M.
 Arrived and formed line 50 yards west of this about 4 P.M. and advanced against the Union positions.
 The 4th 15th and 47th Regiments attacked Little Round Top and continued the assault until dark.
 The 44th and 48th assisted in capturing Devil’s Den and 3 guns of the 4th New York Battery.